browserstack/java-appium-app-browserstack/README.md

 **2. Configure and run your local test**

+Local Testing is a BrowserStack feature that helps you test mobile apps that access resources hosted in development or testing environments during automated test execution

+To setup Local Testing connection - [Local testing reference](https://www.browserstack.com/docs/app-automate/appium/getting-started/java/local-testing)

+NOTE : If you're unable to run the LocalTesting Binary due to Apple permission issues, go to \
+    ```
+        System preferences -> Security and privacy -> General -> Allow app
+    ```

 Open `BrowserStackSampleLocal.java` file in the `android` or `ios` directory :

 - Replace `YOUR_USERNAME` & `YOUR_ACCESS_KEY` with your BrowserStack access credentials.
 Get your BrowserStack access credentials from [here](https://www.browserstack.com/accounts/settings)